Interlacing Diffusions: Applications and examples

 \begin{rmk} It is also possible to build the following interlacing processes with equal number of particles.
 Consider as the $Y$ process $n$ Brownian motions in $[0,\pi)$ reflecting at $0$ and conditioned to stay away from $\pi$ and not to intersect.
 In our framework $\hat{L}=\frac{1}{2}\frac{d^2}{dx^2}$ with Neumann boundary condition at $0$ and Dirichlet at $\pi$.
 Then the minimal eigenfunction corresponding to this conditioning is given up to a sign by,

 Now let $X$ be $n$ Brownian motions in $(0,\pi]$ reflecting at $\pi$ and reflected off the $Y$ particles.
-Then the $X$ process in its own filtration (assuming the two levels $(X,Y)$ are started appropriately) evolves as $n$ Brownian motions in $(0,\pi]$ reflecting at $\pi$ and conditioned to stay away from $0$ and not to intersect.
+Then the projection onto the $X$ process (assuming the two levels $(X,Y)$ are started appropriately) evolves as $n$ Brownian motions in $(0,\pi]$ reflecting at $\pi$ and conditioned to stay away from $0$ and not to intersect.
 These processes are related to the eigenvalues of Brownian motions on $SO(2n+1)$ and $SO^-(2n+1)$ respectively. \end{rmk}